← Back to Stories

 Key details reported by multiple sources:

-• Queensland Cricket asked for an extension to finalise its decision on privatisation
+• Queensland Cricket requested an extension to finalize its decision on privatization, originally due by April 15, 2026.

 Points of Difference